Squantor/libMcuExamples/examples/LPC812_sct_example/README.md

 ### Match toggle
 One LED with series resistor on PIN17.
 ### simple pwm
+One LED with series resistor on PIN17.
+### center_pwm
-One LED with series resistor on PIN17
+One LED with series resistor on PIN17.
 ### 2 channel pwm
-One LED on PIN17 and one LED on PIN13, one wire from PIN16 to PIN4
+One LED on PIN17 and one LED on PIN13, one wire from PIN16 to PIN4.
 ## TODO
-* implement the center aligned PWM example
 * implement the PWM with deadtime example
 * implement the match reload example
 * implement the four channel PWM example